-This course is designed to facilitate the transition to college by introducing and examining the relationship between faith and learning in light of the college's mission.
+This course is designed to facilitate the transition to college by introducing and examining the relationship between faith and learning in light of the College's mission.
 Topics include the value and role of Christian education, the nature and purpose of an academic community, academic skills and planning, learning styles, advising, and how faith informs and expresses itself in life.
-This course is required of all students entering college as first-time freshman as well as transfer students with less than 12 hours of academic credit.
+The course will include content selected from the instructor's academic discipline to be explored from a Christian perspective and to serve as a basis to demonstrate academic competence.
+This course is required of all students entering college as first-time freshman as well as transfer students with less than 12 hours of academic credit